NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

 [notebook](http://nbviewer.jupyter.org/github/NicolasHug/nicolashug.github.io/blob/master/assets/mf_post/creepy_guys.ipynb)
 for you.

+Note: there is nothing really special about the fact that the creepy guys can express all the original faces.
+We could have randomly chosen 400 independent vectors of 64 x 64 = 4096 pixels and still be able to reconstruct any face.
+What makes the creepy guys from PCA special is a very important result about dimensionality reduction, which we will discuss in [part 3]({% post_url 2017-06-16-matrix_facto_3%}).

 <h4>Latent factors</h4>

 We've actually been kind of harsh towards the creepy guys.
 They're not creepy, they're **typical**.
 The goal of PCA is to reveal typical vectors: **each of the creepy/typical guy represents one specific aspect underlying the data**.
 In an ideal world, the first typical guy would represent (e.g.) a *typical elder person*, the second typical guy would represent a *typical glasses wearer*, and some other typical guys would represent concepts such as *smiley*, *sad looking*, *big nose*, stuff like that.
 And with these concepts, we could define a face as more or less *elder*, more or less *glassy*, more or less *smiling*, etc. In practice, the concepts that PCA reveals are really not that clear: there is no clear semantic that we could associate with any of the creepy/typical guys that we obtained here.
 But the important fact remains: